Fall 2018 Public Programs

 New York School of Interior Design’s Fall 2018 Public Programs opens with a talk by Ken Wampler and Paul Kratz of The Alpha Workshops on September 26, discussing the decorative arts services they offer interior designers and architects, including custom decorative paint and plaster finishes, gilding, and on-site art installations.
 In addition, some of the stunning special projects created by Alpha and featured in the presentation is the recreation of a historically accurate faux marble floor in Gracie Mansion's grand entryway and an intensive restoration of the Prince George Hotel ballroom, including mold-making, casting, gilding and decorative painting.

 This year’s annual Michael I. and Patricia M. Sovern Lecture on Design, on the evening of October 11, features architect James Polshek.
-This event, always a crowd-favorite, is followed by a light reception, and is free to members of the community.
+This event, always a crowd-favorite, is followed by a light reception, and is free to students, staff, faculty and the general public.
+At this moment the Sovern lecture has sold out, please reach out to be added to the waitlist.

 On October 17, Columbia University professors Victoria Rosner and Mary McLeod present an important panel discussion on the impact of women in the fields of architecture and interior design.
 Joining Victoria and Mary to share their experiences and insights will be Tamara Eaton of Tamara Easton LLC Designs and Mimi Hoang, co-founder and principal of nARCHITECTS.
 This discussion will look at feminist practices in architecture, design, and beyond, recognizing how our past has informed our present and what changes are in store for future practices.